octo-technology/OpenTezos/docs/ligo/language-basics.md

 PascaLigo provides developers with all the necessary commands to write smart contracts.
 Thanks to a syntax close to other languages, it is possible for anyone to develop complex smart contracts without using the stack-based language Michelson.
 All the Michelson instructions have an equivalent in Ligo: comparisons, sending transactions, checking a sender address, handling amounts, calling other entrypoints...

-However, Michelson remains the Tezos smart contract language: Ligo compiles to Michelson code, that will be deployed onto the Blockchain.
+However, Michelson remains the Tezos smart contract language:LIGOcompiles to Michelson code, that will be deployed onto the Blockchain.

-Ligo is always improving: the Ligo team releases a new version every other week.
+Ligo is always improving: theLIGOteam releases a new version every other week.
 It fixes bugs and adds functionalities, but it also may induce breaking changes.
 You can refer to the release notes [here](https://ligolang.org/docs/next/intro/changelog/).